 If the child receives a Fail (the result is in the red zone), then the child is referred to a professional for further evaluation.
-If the parent/carer has reservations about the result (the result is not in line with other indicators or the child did not concentrate properly) we recommend retesting in 7-10days.
+If the parent/carer has reservations about the result (the result is not in line with other indicators or the child did not concentrate properly) we recommend retesting after 24 hours.

 If the child receives a Fail result with an indication of a middle ear (conductive) hearing loss Sound Scouts recommend that the carer follow up with a visit to their doctor.
 A middle ear issue may be caused by things such as a build up of wax or fluid, and in most cases, with the appropriate treatment, hearing will return to normal.